rooftopcellist/recipes/contributing.md

 * Ingredients: list of ingredients, each on a new line.
 For example: "1 tsp Salt (sprinkled on top)"
 * Cooking Instructions: list of actions to take to cook ze delicious food
 * Tips/Pairings/Note to chef
-* Final Picture (s): Pictures to include at the bottom of the recipe
+* Final Picture (s): Pictures to include in the recipe page.
+Please limit this to one picture per recipe, and reduce the resolution to medium.
+The image format should be .jpeg or .png

 Here is a [sample recipe](./samples/sample-recipe.md) to show you what I mean.